The Human Voice: Adaptations

 In 1948, Roberto Rossellini directed the film version of the play, an anthology film L'Amore which had two segments, "Il Miracolo" and "Una Voce Umana", the latter based on Cocteau's play.
 In 1958 Francis Poulenc composed an opera to Cocteau's text.
 Cocteau loved it: "Mon cher Francis, tu as fixé, une fois pour toutes, la façon de dire mon texte (My dear Francis: you have worked out, once and for all, how to speak what I have written)".
 On May 4, 1967, the final installment of the television series ABC Stage 67 was a production of the play, starring Ingrid Bergman, who had released a commercial recording of it on Caedmon Records in 1960.
 There was also a 1998 BBC Radio production by Robin Rimbaud.

 It was adapted in short film form in 2014, starring Sophia Loren and directed by Edoardo Ponti, in 2018 starring Rosamund Pike and directed by Patrick Kennedy, and a version titled "The Human Voice" in 2020, directed by Pedro Almodóvar and starring Tilda Swinton, which played out of competition at the 77th Venice International Film Festival.
+A version starring Elsa Zylberstein and directed by Roger Avary that was filmed in 2018 remains unreleased.

 A stage production starring Ruth Wilson ran at the Harold Pinter Theatre in 2022, with minimalist stage design by Jan Versweyveld.